Let’s take a Walk in Den Haag

 DSC05228

-It’s almost an instinctive move that I searched for Where to Shop when in Den Haag.
-Many websites directed me to The Passage, a covered shopping arcade popular and built in the 19th century.
-Beautiful descriptions from many sources heightened my expectations but the reality didn’t deliver the goods.
-Choices were scarce and some shops were over-touristy and thus over-priced.
-But on the bright side, I enjoyed the architecture.
-And the free Wi-fi.
+It was almost instinctive for me to search for “where to shop” in Den Haag.
+Many websites pointed me towards The Passage, a covered shopping arcade built in the 19th century.
+Beautiful descriptions raised my expectations, but the reality didn’t quite deliver.
+The choices were limited, and some shops felt overly touristy — and consequently overpriced.
+That said, I did enjoy the architecture.
+And the free Wi-Fi.

-My spirits were lifted when I came to Prinsestraat and its surrounding areas.
-The steely façade of Den Haag was striped off and emerged in front of my eyes were colours and speciality shops, galleries and fun characters.
-There I saw the tourists.
-No businessmen and women in suits.
-Things took a sharp turn and I started to enjoy the city.
-I came across both pretty and quirky vintage shops, century-old butchery, numerous vespas, designer boutiques and a mysterious-looking pharmacy that had the head of a jester at its front door.
+My spirits lifted when I reached Prinsestraat and its surrounding streets.
+The steely façade of Den Haag seemed to fall away, replaced by colour — speciality shops, galleries, and characters full of life.
+This was where I finally saw the tourists.
+No more businessmen and women in suits.
+Things took a turn, and I began to enjoy the city.
+I came across both charming and quirky vintage shops, a century-old butchery, rows of Vespas, designer boutiques, and even a mysterious-looking pharmacy with the head of a jester mounted above its door.

-For the entire week, I was a regular at Luciano, a local ice-cream shop.
-Also popped in almost all the ice-cream shops that I saw like the temperature was just a number.
-And the weighing scale showed an unchanged digit like I had not dropped a sweat in the gym at all.
-But it was all worth it, and acceptable, because I was on holiday.
-And holiday is always the token of happiness we insert into the life machine.
+For the entire week, I was a regular at Luciano, a local ice cream shop.
+I also found myself drifting into nearly every gelateria I passed, as though temperature were merely a suggestion.
+And somehow, the number on the scales remained unchanged — as if I hadn’t spent hours in the gym at all.
+But it was all worth it, and entirely acceptable, because I was on holiday.
+And a holiday is always that small token of happiness we insert into the machinery of life.

-I also indulged in a copious amount of Indonesian food – the slurping of peanut sauce and the crackling sound of keropok – like they were the most wonderful thing in the world.
-Oh and the beer.
-[You can read about my dinner at the Michelin-starred Han Ting here and What I Really Eat through the week here]
+I also indulged in copious amounts of Indonesian food — the rich peanut sauces, the crackle of keropok — as though they were the most wonderful things in the world.
+Oh, and the beer.
+[You can read about my dinner at the Michelin-starred Han Ting, and what I really eat throughout the week here.]

-I wouldn’t go back to Den Haag again.
-The Palaces in the city are not open for visitors because they are working palaces.
-The city has no romance and is marginally beautiful.
-But there you go, I thought all these gargantuan amount of photos below will show you yet another side of the world.
+I don’t think I would return to Den Haag.
+The palaces in the city are not open to visitors, as they are still in use.
+The city lacks romance and is, at most, modestly beautiful.
+But there you have it — perhaps this abundance of photographs below will show you yet another side of the world.

 DSC04933 DSC05268 DSC04935 DSC04937 DSC04946 DSC04951 DSC04746 DSC04738 DSC04742 DSC04744 DSC04948 DSC04776 DSC04961 DSC04982 DSC04986 DSC04988 DSC04990 DSC04999 DSC04994 DSC05001DSC04957DSC04956 DSC05002 DSC05005 DSC05004 DSC05011 DSC05017 DSC05027DSC05014DSC05022 DSC05024 DSC05019 DSC04954 DSC04855 DSC04858 DSC04853 DSC04869 DSC04804DSC04890 DSC04806 DSC04701 DSC04997 DSC05071 DSC05068 DSC05077 DSC05076 DSC05075 DSC05079 DSC05045 DSC05054 DSC05089 DSC05090 DSC05087 DSC05235 DSC04788 DSC05231